 Knock-Knock,

-Our ears hear a knock (banging fists against each other)
+Our ears hear a knock (fists hitting each other)

 Our fingers are cracking. (rubbing palms together)

-Now you warm them up. (slaps on the cheeks)
+Now you warm them up. (claps on cheeks)

-I will show various objects that can make a sound, if the sound is loud, you raise your hands, if you put your finger quietly to your lips.
+I will show various objects that can make a sound, if the sound is loud, you will raise your hands, if it is quiet, put your finger to your lips.

 Machine noise

-Well done!And now we are going to play a game: "Attentive ears".
+Well done!And now we will play the game: “Attentive ears.”

-I will give you cards showing several items, whether or not publishing.
-Look at them and place a red circle next to them on those objects that make sounds.
+I will give you cards with pictures of several subjects, publishing and non-publishing.
+Look at them and place a red circle next to those objects that make sounds.

-And we have one more game: "Finish my phrase."
+And we have another game: “Finish my sentence.”

-You have to finish my sentence by adding only one word "ears".
+You must complete my sentence by adding only one word, “ears.”

-To protect your ears from colds, you need to massage.
+To protect your ears from colds, you need to get a massage.

 Ear massage.

-And we'll give them a massage (grab the ears with your fingers)
+And we’ll give them a massage (grab their ears with your fingers)

 Behind the ears, behind the ears, (behind the ears)